• Skip to main content

 Today, more than 100 HBCUs continue to serve as hubs for students of color and resources for local communities in the United States, each with its own unique culture and welcoming environment.

-Noteworthy Rankings Position Changes from the Previous Year
+Noteworthy Rankings Changes from the Previous Year

 Tuskegee University overtakes Xavier University for the No. 3 spot.